haramori/rhme3/Challenges/Ransom_2.0.md

 ### Solution overview

 The solution to this challenge depends on two things:
-* Find a unique feature of your device that the unlock code is based on.
+* Find a unique feature of the XMEGA that the unlock code is based on.
-* Set up an alterate device that can be used to generate unlock codes.
-This should be another MCU of the same type (XMEGA-A4U), programmed with the unencrypted binary, and under hardware debugger control.
+* Set up an alterate XMEGA device that can be used to generate unlock codes.
+It should be programmed with the unencrypted binary and under hardware debugger control.

-Once these two things are in hand, the solution is to reverse engineer the unique device feature from the rhme3 board and feed it into the alternate device to generate the unlock code.
+Once these two things are in hand, the solution is to reverse engineer the unique feature from the rhme3 board and feed it into the alternate XMEGA device to generate the unlock code.

 ### Debugging setup